Dennis Foggia

-Dennis Foggia (born 7 January 2001) is an Italian motorcycle rider who is scheduled to compete in the 2023 Moto2 World Championship, riding for Italtrans Racing Team.
-He previously competed in Moto3, becoming the 2021 runner-up.
+Dennis Foggia (born 7 January 2001) is an Italian motorcycle rider currently competing in the 2025 Moto3 World Championship, riding for CFMoto Aspar Team.
+He previously competed in Moto3 between 2017 and 2022, becoming the 2021 runner-up as well as finishing third in 2022.
+Prior to his return to the lightweight class, he competed in Moto2 for two years, riding for Italtrans Racing Team.

 Career

 Early career

 Foggia made his debut in motorcycle racing at age 15, during the 2016 FIM CEV Moto3 Junior World Championship, riding for the VR46 Riders Academy team, along with Celestino Vietti.
 In his first ever race, the opening round at Valencia, he finished in second place, and was a regular points scorer throughout the year, finishing 7th in the standings with 79 points, and grabbing a third place podium in the final race of the season, also at Valencia.

 For the 2017 season, Foggia stayed with the VR46 Academy team, and dominated the season.
 Out of the twelve races held that year, Foggia won four races, had nine podiums, and won the championship by 79 points.